 Our dispute resolution solicitors have a wealth of experience in advising commercial clients on contract disputes over a diverse range of contracts, for example arising from failure to provide services, defective goods or failure to meet payment obligations.

 Sometimes contracts attempt to exclude liability for compensation for breach of contract.
 Whether terms of this type can be enforced depends on various factors, including whether the contract is between a private individual dealing as a consumer with a business, or whether the contract is business to business.

-Timely, accurate and sensible legal advice is often key to avoiding protracted disputes.Show
+Timely, accurate and sensible legal advice is often key to avoiding protracted disputes.Contact Dispute Resolution Team